Nursing - Psychiatric

 PNUR 4562

-Students will have the opportunity to integrate specialized psychiatric and medical knowledge and skills in caring for persons, families, groups, and communities across the lifespan experiencing both acute and complex ongoing health challenges within a variety of health settings.
-Students will have opportunities to work with individuals within the context of family, group, and community.
+Students will have the opportunity to integrate specialized psychiatric and medical knowledge and skills in caring for persons, families, groups, and communities across the lifespan experiencing both episodic and complex ongoing health challenges in acute mental health and community settings.
 The professional psychiatric nursing role will continue to be developed and strengthened within the context of the health care team.
-Clinical Group discussions assist to integrate concepts and issues related to the practice settings.
+Clinical group discussions assist to integrate concepts and issues related to the practice settings.

 PNUR 4572